by Linda Barth

 “I was saying you need to realize that when people live together in close quarters like this, it’s important we value each other’s privacy.
 Unless some people have become very close friends, like Jamie and Mouse or Mary and Father, no one really asks a lot of personal questions.
 If someone wants to confide in someone else, fine, but it’s not a requirement.”
 She pauses as if she wants to make sure I understand her meaning.

 When I nod, she continues.
-“I was born here, like Rebecca and Brooke and a lot of the children, but most people weren’t.
-They have secrets they brought here with them – well, we all do – and we respect each other’s right to share our secrets if and when we want to.
+“I was born here, like Rebecca, Pascal, Brooke, and some of the children, but most people weren’t.
+They have secrets they brought here with them – well, we all do regardless – and we respect each other’s right to keep our secrets or to share them if and when we want to.
 We accept one another as we are now.
 We don’t condemn anyone for who they once were.”

 I had already figured that out, more or less, during the few weeks I’d lived here.
 But hearing the actual words was amazing – and wonderful.